Tesssssssssy/Springboot_DemoProject2_BookStore/README.md

 # Springboot_project_bookStore

-This is a small toy project.
+This is a small toy project for studying.
 This project is about BookStore with CRUD.

 I can register new books and can see available books and edit delete books.